Notes on the Geography of Hungary: Budapest's Castle District

 Some have good views and pretensions of their own.

 They share space with various monuments, including this one, to Gyorgey Artur Miklos Barabas, 1818-1916.
-A near centenarian and one-time minister of war, Gyorgey Artur also spent 19 years in prison after surrendering his forces to the Russians in the belief that there was no other way to live.
+A one-time minister of war, Gyorgey Artur also spent 19 years in prison after surrendering his forces to the Russians in the belief that there was no other way to survive.
 Eventually he was pardoned.
 This statue was erected in 1935, when his reputation had been restored.

 Some houses up here have the gravitas of age.